 Release Date: 16 September 2021

-A PC copy of Eastward was provided for the purposes of this review; a Nintendo Switch version was also tested.
+The PC version of Eastward was provided and played for the purposes of this review; a Nintendo Switch version was also tested.